 So far we have produced the following strains with extra long swordtails; Orchid Endlers, Lime Green Endlers, Snakeskin Orchid Endlers and Blue Star Endlers.

-There are many things that must be worked out when it comes to developing Endler strains and Endler genetics that there are no guarantees that these will ever become lines that we would be able to offer however after a few years of work or possibly sooner we may be fortunate enough to have produced one of these strains.
+There are many things that must be worked out when it comes to developing Endler strains and Endler genetics that there are no guarantees that these will ever become lines that we would be able to offer however after a few years of work or possibly sooner we may be fortunate enough to offer one of these strains to the hobby.

 Shop for Endlers Now

 Subscribe to our newsletter and be among the first to know when when we have exciting news or new fish to offer!

 While providing the best quality N Class Endlers has always been priority for us we cannot ignore the efforts of those who have created some absolutely gorgeous hybrid Endlers as well as the...
 READ MORE

 The last strain we produced from a natural occurring variation was our Snakeskin Orchid Endler.
 The Snakeskin Orchid Endler has lots of flashy colors and patterns with elongated fins.
 Unlike the Snakeskin Orchid...
 READ MORE